JetBrains/ac_tutorial_unit_testing/README.md

 # iOSConferences with unit tests
-The project created within the Unit testing in AppCode tutorial.
+The project created in the [Unit testing in AppCode](https://www.jetbrains.com/help/objc/unit-testing-in-appcode.html) tutorial.